 Things to Look For

 The file work on the springs (top of handle) are individually hand filled by a French artisan, therefore all are different.
 Additionally, two handles made from the same material can have very different patterns.

 Stabilized burled beech "End-Grain" or "Bois Debout" in French harvested in France.
 End grain is the grain of wood seen when it is cut across the growth rings.
 Rather than cutting a plank of wood the trunk's length, end grain wood is actually cut at a 90-degree angle to the grain.
 This type of cut exposes the character of the wood rings and graining.

 Desert Ironwood (Olneya tesota) - One of the world hardest wood and most difficult to work with due to its density.

 This increasingly rare wood comes from dead trees that have been left to dry in the desert heat for decades.
-As it starts to fossilizes, the wood turns reddish brown with a golden hue and beautiful veining.
-This very slow growing wood can be well over 100 years old.
+As it starts to fossilize, the wood turns reddish brown with a golden hue and beautiful veining.
+The wood from this very slow growing tree can be well over 100 years old.
 Harvested in Arizona or Northwestern Mexico.

 Good to know: Ironwood can sometimes show tiny knots or small depressions within the wood.
 This is not considered a defect but rather a characteristic of this wood.